core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 2, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this specification.

 * In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}} of this specification.
 The encoding of the compressed COSE object is modified as described in {{compression}} of this specification.
-In particular, the Group Protection Flag bit MUST be set to 1.
+In particular, the Group Flag MUST be set to 1.

 * In step 5, the counter signature is computed and the format of the OSCORE message is modified as described in {{sec-cose-object}} and {{compression}} of this specification.
 In particular, the payload of the OSCORE message includes also the counter signature.